 Functions – What features do the systems available in that price range provide you?

 Can you build multiple pipelines?
-Can you sync it with your email or make phone calls through it?
+Can you sync the system with your email or make phone calls through it?

 Decide which functions you need and pick the CRM that delivers on your top priorities.